mikeymco/global-personal-tos/README.md

 ---

-I do NOT consent to ANY interaction, relating to, or connection with anything or anyone outside of real dimensionalities.
+I do NOT consent to ANY interaction, relating to, or connection with anything or anyone outside of real, physically anchored, dimensionalities.

-I do not, and will not, accept ANY responsibility for or be held accountable for, any (claimed) effects I may (or may not) have on non-demonstrable or subjectively experienced planes, inner worlds, spiritualities, “scriptures”, rulesets, or dimensionalities.
-All-told, this means that so long as my _real actions_ are observably and definably overstepping a boundary, I am otherwise _encouraged_ to feel, think, project, percieve, explore, or embody in _any_ way.
+I do not, and will not, accept ANY responsibility for or accountability for any (claimed) effects I may (or may not) have on non-demonstrable or subjectively experienced planes, inner worlds, spiritualities, “scriptures”, rulesets, or dimensionalities.

 NO exceptions, unless my personal and explicit consent is:
 - Granted within a container of a mutually negotiated, real, and accessible to all involved parties, agreement
-- Limited in scope to this "one's" present (flesh, legal, and digital entities) lifetimes
+- Limited in scope to this "one's" present lifetimes (flesh, legal, and digital entities)

 ---

 I will worry about, judge, shame, guilt, deceive, and otherwise alter myself on behalf of my whole reality.
 Past, present, and future.
 NO other is welcome, invited, or allowed to perform such functions (or any of those listed above) for me.

+As my _real actions_ do not observably or definably overstep any boundaries, I am otherwise _encouraged_ to feel, think, project, percieve, explore, and embody myself in _any_ way.

 ---